VitaSmith/vpfs/README.md

 ## Status

-__Pre ALPHA__
+__ON HIATUS__

+Unfortunately, promotion does not rely on `SceIo...` calls, or even `ksceVfsOpen()` and friends, which means that this whole endeavour has become pointless, since our goal was to enable the running of `.pkg` files, just like `.iso`/`.cso` could be run on PSP, without having to extract anything...

+There are just too many levels of file system access indirection on the Vita, and our time is too limited to try to figure how to override them all.

-You can browse and read data from VitaShell, but you cannot use it to promote or run apps because there are __unknown__ file system calls used by ScePfsMgr, which must be overridden for `sce_pfs/files.db` access...
+So while you can use this project to browse and read data from `.pkg` without having to exract them, in VitaShell, you cannot use it to promote or run apps because there are __unknown__ file system calls which we don't know how to override (and we have now moved to working on other non PS Vita related stuff).

 ## Compilation and testing